restqa/restqa/plugins/rest-api/README.md

-# RestQAPI 🦏
+# RestQA Rest-API Step definitions

-> An Awesome Cucumber library providing ready to use steps to test REST APIs
+> An Awesome RestQA library providing ready to use steps to test REST APIs

-## What is RestqAPI ?
+## What is Rest-API Step definition ?

-RestQAPI is a part of the [RestQA](https://restqa.io) ecosystem.
+Rest0API is a part of the [RestQA](https://restqa.io) ecosystem.
-In order to test RESTful API through automation, RestQAPI is providing an awesome bootstrap for you to kick in within a few minute.
+In order to test RESTful API through automation, Rest-API is providing an awesome bootstrap for you to kick in within a few minute.
 Based on [cucumber-js](https://github.com/cucumber/cucumber-js), the library expand the number of defined step on one of your current automation project based on cucumber-js.